 What would you say is the general culture of the AskMefi community?
 What sorts of questions get positive, supportive responses, and what sorts typically get negative responses? [more inside]

-.
+I'm concerned about the answers to this AskMe post.
 Although I feel personal experiences can certainly inform our answers, in this case they seem to have become a basis for a debate on the efficacy/evilness of anti-depressants, with some over-the-top rhetoric thrown in that makes me really uncomfortable. [more inside]

 What is the biggest life decision you've made based on answers to one of your AskMe questions?
 How did that decision work out for you? [more inside]